nburnham23/CS-3050-Final/README.md

 ## Chess Functionality
 We have implemented all the functionality of a traditional game of chess -- even en passant and castling!

+## Board Customization
+At the main menu, you may enter the color customization menu to choose a color combination for your board.
+Select a combination, then choose what game mode you would like the play and your board will be colored to your desire.

+## Playing against the bot
+If you'd like to play against our simple bot, choose the easy AI.
+This bot chooses its moves randomly.
+You should have an easy time beating this one.
+If you want more of a challenge, choose the hard AI.
+This bot uses a minimax algorithm to identify the optimal move at each turn.